jaynariya605/Jaykumar-Nariya-IS24-full-stack-competition-req97073/Readme.md

 This will stop and remove the containers created by Docker Compose.

+I have made assumption that in instruction starting date of product should be editable or not so I just kept it editable but we can remove it.

 That's it!
 You should now have the application up and running on your machine.
 If you have any questions or issues, feel free to open an issue in this repository.